loda-lang/loda-programs/README.md

 ### Arithmetic Operations

-These are the following instructions supported by LODA.
+The table below summarizes the operations currently supported by LODA.
+We use the [Intel assembly syntax](https://en.wikipedia.org/wiki/X86_assembly_language), i.e., target before source.
 In the following, let `a` be a direct or an indirect memory access, and let `b` be a constant, a direct or an indirect memory access.

 | Operation | Name           | Description |
 |:---------:|:--------------:|-------------|